songhongbao/blog_bak/wp-content/plugins/si-captcha-for-wordpress/readme.txt

 == Changelog ==

+= 3.0.0.7 =
+* (03 Mar 2017) - Fixed CAPTCHA not loading on register form on BuddyPress when Extended Profiles is disabled.
+- Fixed CAPTCHA not loading on JetPack Contact Form in a widget.

 = 3.0.0.6 =
 * (27 Feb 2017) - Fixed WooCommerce checkout CAPTCHA was still on the form when not enabled.